vitaleda/Zelda3T/README.md

-# Port of Zelda Time to Triumph for PS Vita
+# Port of Zelda Time to Triumph for PS Vita (French Version)

+## Why this fork ?
+The main goal was to have a french version of this game because i'm french :)
+The second one was to correct some missing references on compilation files.
+Thanks to usineur for his work and help.

 ## VPK
-Latest version is available [here](https://github.com/usineur/Zelda3T/releases).
+Latest version is available [here](https://github.com/NicolasR/Zelda3T-French/releases).

 Note: saves can be found in `ux0:data/z3t/save` directory.